keirstaple/community-art-project/README.md

 ##pARTicipate
 This Application lets users list and discover public art projects in the _Portland_ area.
 This is a community art based application that is a call for users to get out and get involved with art projects in the area.
 Users are also able to see previous projects that have been created, a map to that location, and a brief description of the project.

 Click [here](http://keirstaple.github.io/community-art-project/) to view the live GH-Pages version of the site.
-To view the project the way it was intended, right click on the page and click inspect.
-Then click on the toggle device icon on the top navbar of the inspector (looks like a smartphone and tablet) and select the iPhone 6 Plus.
-We are still tweaking some of the UI to make it fully responsive to the cellular format.
+To view the project the way it was intended, drag your browser window all the way to the left to mimic mobile screen width.

+You can also right click on the page and select "Inspect".
+Then click on the toggle device icon on the top navbar of the inspector (looks like a smartphone and tablet) and select the "iPhone 6 Plus".
+We are still tweaking some of the UI to make it fully responsive to the mobile format.

 ## Prerequisites